Giannis Kontoes: Panionios

-When Panionios signed him, everybody in the club trusted him and he was ready to improve himself in order to meet the expectations of Panionios.
-He was rewarded for his efforts as Panionios fans loved him and his passion.
-So, the club decided to renew his contract with Kontoes.
-He was teammate with Grigoris Makos.
-Some years later, both of them played for AEK Athens.
+In 2007 he was signed by Panionios, where he played for the first time in the Super League.
+He quickly became a regular and was rewarded for his efforts with a new contract.
+He also had a very impressive season at Panionios and was named Panionios' player of the year and the best left-back in the league.
+In the summer of 2011, after his contract was expired, Panionios tried to keep Kontoes and offered a higher contract, however the latter declined the offer and signed with AEK Athens, as he wanted to play in European competitions and contend for the league.

 AEK Athens

-On 1 August 2011, Kontoes signed a three-year deal with AEK Athens on a free transfer keeping him at the club until 2014.
+On 1 August 2011, Kontoes signed a three-year deal with AEK Athens on a free transfer.
 Kontoes was a key target for AEK Athens as he is a versatile player who can play as right back, left back and centre back.
-He also had a very impressive season at Panionios and was named Panionios player of the year and MVP Left back in the Superleague Greece.
-Just before signing with AEK Athens, Panionios tried one last attempt on keeping Kontoes at Panionios and offered a higher contract than AEK Athens, however Kontoes declined the offer and signed with AEK Athens as he wanted to play in European competitions and contend for the Superleague Greece.
-Kontoes made his debut for AEK Athens in a 1-0 away win against Skoda Xanthi.
-Kontoes' second match of the season was against his former club Panionios where he received a lot of criticism from the fans as he left the club after 4 years and joined Athens rivals, AEK.
-Despite the criticism, Kontoes played a very solid game and was awarded the MVP award, the final score was a 1-0 away win for AEK Athens.
+He made his debut for AEK Athens in a 1–0 away win against Skoda Xanthi.
+Kontoes' second match of the season was against his former club, Panionios, where he received a lot of criticism from the fans as he left the club after 4 years and joined Athens rivals, AEK.
+Despite the criticism, Kontoes played a very solid game and was awarded the MVP award, in a 1–0 away win for AEK Athens.

-Kontoes became quickly very important for his team and for 2012-13 season he is expected to be one of the leaders in the "yellow-black" squad.
+Kontoes became quickly very important for his team and the following season season became one of the leaders in the "yellow-black" squad.
 He played mainly as a left back, but also and as a center back.
-In December 2012, Kontoes decided to "break" his contract with AEK Athens due to financial reasons.
+In December 2012, Kontoes decided to terminate his contract with AEK Athens due to financial reasons.